MyBookie review: Is it scam? Is it legal? Warning: Blacklisted

 There’s also the Bookie Points Rewards Program to opt into, where you earn points for sportsbook bets of $10+.
-You get 1 point for a straight bet, with $10 free play redeemable for 110 points, $50 free play for 550 points.
+You get 1 point for a straight wager, with $10 free play redeemable for 110 points, $50 free play for 550 points.

 MyBookie is another one of those bookmakers that do just fine.
 Their sportsbook is good for US sports, their casino is fair and as for bonuses, we’d say get those MyBookie bonus codes and look at the sports bonuses, as the casino bonus is too restrictive.

-But the big problem here isn’t those small issues over MyBookie, it’s that there are limited payment methods with far too many restrictions and fees, poor licensing in place, a swiftness to limit players, changing players odds lines in the sportsbook, and that all builds to mean that we really have to consider MyBookie as a blacklisted betting site for the time being.
+But the big problem here isn’t those small issues over MyBookie, it’s that there are limited payment methods with far too many restrictions and fees, poor licensing in place, a swiftness to limit players, changing players odds lines in the sportsbook, and that all builds to mean that we really have to consider MyBookie as a blacklisted online betting site for the time being.
 Want to check out the licensing and security of other major players in the betting market?
 Take a look at our “Is Novibet reliable?” and “Is STSbet safe?” reviews.